vilyapilya/DontGetLost/docs/README.md

-# Don't Get Lost
+# Don't Get Lost (Flex Project Proposal)

+Tony Weng, Tu Ngo, Vilya Levitskiy, and Vincent Chan

 ## Background

 Inspired by Find Your Friends, Don't Get Lost is an Android App that lets you keep track of your friends- no matter how directionally challenged they might be.
 Don’t Get Lost is a mobile app that allows users to see their location on Google Maps as well as the location of others they need to connect with.
 It is built on a Rails backend with React Native as the frontend.
 Through the use of websockets, the user’s geolocation is continually updated and rendered on Google Maps.

 ## Functionality & MVPs